agilebits/onepassword-utilities/convert_to_1p4/README.md

   * __2e.__ Enter the command `cpan XML::XPath` and hit Enter.
 Be sure the command completes successfully (the last output from the command will end with `-- OK`).
 This one-time command adds a required module to the Strawberry Perl `C:\myperl` area.

-The following command changes the working directory to the convert_to_1p4 directory you placed on your Desktop:
+The following command changes the working directory to the **convert_to_1p4** directory you placed on your Desktop:

   * __2f.__ Enter the command `cd %USERPROFILE%\Desktop\convert_to_1p4` and hit Enter.

 ### 3. Export Your Data

 See your password manager's specific section under **Exporting from your Password Manager** below, and proceed to Step 4 when the data is exported.
 Note that some password managers support attachments and may or may not support exporting these attachments.
-Regardless, convert_to_1p4 does not support attachment conversion.
+Regardless, **convert_to_1p4** does *not* support attachment conversion.

 ### 4. Execute the Perl Script

 You are about to convert your data.
 The script only reads the file you exported from your password manager, and does not touch your password manager's original data file, nor does it transmit any data across a network.
 Since the script is readable by anyone, you are free and welcome to examine it and ask any questions should you have any concerns.

-**Note**: The command below contains the generic term *converter_name* as a placeholder - when typing the command, instead of typing this generic *converter_name*, type the name of the desired converter.
-The list of currently supported converters is:

-- clipperz
-- dataguardian
-- datavault
-- essentialpim
-- ewallet
-- handysafe
-- keepass2
-- keepassx
-- keychain
-- lastpass
-- msecure
-- passpack
-- passworddepot
-- passwordwallet
-- safeincloud
-- safewallet
-- splashid
+Find the name of your converter from the list of **Supported Converters** at the top of this guide.
+You'll use that converter name in the command below, where you see *name_of_converter*.
+For example, if you were converting data exported from Password Depot, *name_of_converter* would be *passworddepot*.

-The list of supported converters can also be output by using the `--help` option, for example:
+**Note**: The list of supported converters can also be output by using the `--help` option, for example, the command:

     perl convert_to_1p4.pl --help.

-Now, let's enter the proper conversion command.

-On OS X, in the Terminal window, enter the command (**Yosemite note**: replace the word `perl` below with `perl5.16`):
+outputs:

+    Usage: convert_to_1p4.pl <converter> <options> <export_text_file>

+    converters:
+        clipperz dataguardian datavault essentialpim ewallet handysafe keepass2 keepassx keychain lastpass msecure onepif2html passpack passworddepot passwordwallet safeincloud safewallet splashid vcard

+    specify one of the converters above on the command line to see complete options

+Now, let's enter the command that performs the conversion.
+In the Terminal window (OS X) or the command window (Windows), enter the appropriate command below for your OS version, replacing *name_of_converter* with the relevant converter name for your password manager, and replacing *name_of_export_file* with the name of your password manager's export file:

+- **OS X Yosemite (10.10)**

+      perl5.16 convert_to_1p4.pl name_of_converter -v ../name_of_export_file

+- **OS X prior to Yosemite**

-    perl convert_to_1p4.pl converter_name -v ../pm_export.txt
+      perl convert_to_1p4.pl name_of_converter -v ../name_of_export_file

-On Windows, in the command shell, enter the command:
+- **Windows**

-    perl convert_to_1p4.pl converter_name -v ..\pm_export.txt
+      perl convert_to_1p4.pl name_of_converter -v ..\name_of_export_file

 Hit `Enter` after you've entered the correct command.
 See **Note** below.

-The `-v` option will cause the script to indicate the number of records imported and converted (per type) to the 1PIF file.
+The `-v` option (verbose) tells the script to state the number of records imported from the password manager's export file, and exported (per category) to the final output file.

-**Note**: The command line above assumes that your Desktop contains:
+Again, the command line above assumes that your Desktop contains:

-* the exported password manager text file **pm_export.txt**
+* the text file exported from your password manager
-* the folder `convert_to_1p4` on OS X or
-* the folder `convert_to_1p4` on Windows
+* the folder `convert_to_1p4`

 and the `convert_to_1p4` folder contains the `convert_to_1p4.pl` script and all of its accompanying modules.
-It also assumes you've replaced the generic term *converter_name* with the specific converter you need to do the conversion.
+It also assumes you've replaced the generic placeholder terms *name_of_converter* with the specific converter you need to do the conversion, and *name_of_export_file* with the name of your password manager's export file.

-### 5. Import 1PIF into 1Password
+### 5. Import into 1Password or Print

-If the conversion was successful, there will be a file named **1P4_import.1pif** on your Desktop.
-To Import this file, use the 1Password  `File > Import` menu and select the file 1P4_import.1pif.
+If the conversion was successful, there will be a file named **1P_import.1pif** on your Desktop, or if you used the **onepif2html** converter, a file named **1P_print.html**.

+- Importing

+  To Import the **1P_import.1pif** file into 1Password, use 1Password's `File > Import` menu and select the file **1P_import.1pif**.

   If the 1PIF import is successful, all of your password manager's records will now be available in 1Password.
 These records may require some clean-up, as some or your password manager's fields may not safely map into some 1Password fields, or the data may be problematic (certain ambiguous date fields, for example).
 Any unmapped fields will be pushed to an entry's Notes area, so the data will be available for you within the 1Password entry.
 In addition, a single entry from your password manager may convert into multiple 1Password entries.
 The converter tries to place data in the right place inside of 1Password, and when it is unable to, the notes section of an entry or the Secure Notes category become the catch-all locations.
 See **Additional Notes** below for more information.

+- Printing

+  To Print the file named **1P_print.html**, open and view the file with your favorite browser, and use its Print command.
+You may want to configure various print options before printing out the document.

 ### 6. Securely Remove Exported Data

-As soon as you are completed the import into 1Password, be sure to securely delete the exported pm_export.txt file you created in Step 3, as well as the import file created by the converter script in Step 4, since these contain your unencrypted data.
+As soon as you have completed the import into 1Password, or printing of your exported data, be sure to securely delete the exported file you created in Step 3, as well as the file created by the converter script in Step 4 (1P_import.1pif, 1P_print.html), since these contain your unencrypted data.

 ## Miscellaneous Notes